 Mean score of companies in the Funds, trusts, and financial vehicles industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-The Canadian Broadcasting Corporation Pension Plan currently does not report any carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
+The Canadian Broadcasting Corporation (CBC) Pension Plan currently does not report any carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges associated with the plan.
-This lack of data suggests that the organisation may not have established formal commitments to reduce its carbon footprint or may not publicly disclose such information.
-As there are no emissions figures or reduction initiatives available, it is unclear how the Canadian Broadcasting Corporation Pension Plan aligns with industry standards for climate action.
-Without specific targets or achievements, the plan's climate commitments remain unspecified.
+This lack of data suggests that the CBC Pension Plan may not have established formal commitments to reduce carbon emissions or engage in climate initiatives at this time.
+As there are no emissions figures or reduction initiatives available, it is important to note that the CBC Pension Plan operates within an industry context where many organisations are increasingly prioritising sustainability and climate action.
+However, without specific commitments or data, the CBC Pension Plan's stance on climate change remains unclear.